MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-finance-demo-data.md

 ms.author: sigitac
 ---

-# Apply Project Operations demo data to a Finance Cloud-hosted environment
+# Apply demo data to a Finance Cloud-hosted environment

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_